IAG's Iberia to axe 4,500 jobs in 'fight for survival'

 The Spanish government appointed an arbitrator but the situation has yet to be resolved.

-This has resulted in uncertainty over IAG's ability to continue to grow Iberia Express and may have prompted IAG's decision on Thursday to launch a bid to buy the rest of low-cost airline Vueling VULG.MC.
+This has resulted in uncertainty over IAG's ability to continue to grow Iberia Express and may have prompted IAG's decision on Thursday to launch a bid to buy the rest of low-cost airline Vueling.

 IAG said it would present information on the takeover at the end of November, and that it did not intend to merge Vueling with Iberia Express.